iCliniq Logo

 Hello doctor,

-I am a 28 year old female, I would like to know if multiple sclerosis is hereditary?
+I am a 28-year-old female.
+I would like to know if multiple sclerosis is hereditary.
 My dad has it, and I am very nervous to inherit this disease.
-I have had two brain magnetic resonance imaging (MRI)'s that have been normal, except for an incidental finding of a pineal gland cyst.
+I have had two brain magnetic resonance imaging (MRI) scans that have been normal, except for an incidental finding of a pineal gland cyst.
 I continue to worry about inheriting multiple sclerosis.
-I am a medical coder.
-So, I spend a great deal of time in front of the computer.
+I spend a great deal of time in front of the computer.
 This affects my vision, and I experience back and thigh pain.
 I am hoping this is due to sitting down all day.
 I also have a slight hand tremor.
 However, I am a very anxious person, and I type fast all day long.
 I wonder if typing all day could cause a hand tremor?
 I am very active and energetic.
-I exercise 5 days a week for an hour doing treadmill and stair climbing.
+I exercise 5 days a week for an hour, doing treadmill and stair climbing.
 I spent a great deal of time this weekend hunched over painting.
 I am wondering if this is what is causing my current thigh and back pain?
-I am also due to start my periods anytime.
+I am also due to start my period anytime.
 I am still worrying about inheriting multiple sclerosis.
-What are your thoughts on the possibility of still having multiple sclerosis with two negative brain MRI's?
+What are your thoughts on the possibility of still having multiple sclerosis with two negative brain MRIs?

 Answered by Dr. Ajay Panwar